microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Get-PowerBIEncryptionKey.md

 # Get-PowerBIEncryptionKey

 ## SYNOPSIS
-Retrieves the encryption keys set for the tenant
+Retrieves the encryption key for the tenant.

 ## SYNTAX